-When you think of the five senses, your mind might leap first to your sense of sight and all the visual wonders you might behold.
-Perhaps you’re like me and usually think first with your stomach, placing taste at the top of your sense priority.
-However, you might be surprised at how important of a role your sense of smell plays in your day-to-day decisions, emotions, and memories.
+When you think of the five senses, your mind might leap first to your sense of sight.
+Perhaps you’re a “foodie” and usually think first with your stomach, placing taste at the top of your sense priority.
+However, you might be surprised to discover how much of a role your sense of smell plays in your day-to-day decisions, emotions, and memories.

-Anyone who makes choices about business interiors should always remain conscious of how the space is experienced by smell.
-Whether it’s a retail space with customers, a hotel lobby with guests, or an office space with clients and employees, scents (both pleasing and off-putting) can make a big difference.
+Anyone who makes choices about business interiors should always remain conscious of the scent experience of a space.
+Whether it’s a retail store with customers, a hotel lobby with guests, or an office with clients and employees, scents (both pleasing and off-putting) can make a big difference.
 Why is our sense of smell so important?
 Read below to discover 5 ways smell influences your everyday life.

 1. Smell and Memory

-Scent is the sense closest linked to memory.
-Studies have shown that people can remember a scent with 65% accuracy after 1 year while visual memory sinks to 50% after only a few months.
+Of all the senses, scent is most closely linked to memory.
+Studies have shown that people can remember a scent with 65% accuracy after one year while visual memory drops to 50% after only a few months.
 The smells we experience play a crucial role in how we associate with memories and places.
 Have you ever come across a whiff of something that instantly takes you back to an old memory?
 Whether it reminds you of your mother’s cooking or a childhood trip to the ocean, a distinctive scent sinks into your brain and stays there.

 2. Smell and Emotion

 Did you know that smell has a strong influence on the emotions we feel in our daily lives?
-The emotions we feel effect the way we relate to places and brands.
+The emotions we feel affect the way we relate to places and brands.
 Dr. Alan Hirsch has conducted countless research studies that explore the ways in which smell affects human behavior.
-“The part of the brain that smells and tastes is part of the emotional brain where our personality lies,” said Dr. Hirsch in an interview with Men’s Health last November.
+“The part of the brain that smells and tastes is part of the emotional brain where our personality lies,” said Dr. Hirsch in an interview with Men’s Health.

 3. Smell and Time